datamol-io/datamol/docs/usage.md

 # Usage

-`datamol` has been designed to be used with a single import:
+Datamol has been designed to be used with a single import:

 ```python
 import datamol as dm